Non-isothermal non-Newtonian fluids: the stationary case: Proofs of the main theoretical results

 We need to observe that, due to \eqref{embedding} and \eqref{Gagliardo} for $d=3$ and \eqref{embedding2} and \eqref{Gagliardo2} for $d=2$, by Young's inequality,

 Note that this is possible since $1-\chi_d <1$.
-Moreover, we have, again by \eqref{embedding} and the properties of the lift operator,
+Moreover, again by \eqref{embedding} and the properties of the lift operator, we have that

 Collecting these results and using them in \eqref{theta1}, we immediately deduce that $\Vert\vartheta\Vert_{W^{2, d+\delta}(\Omega)}$ is bounded, meaning that, by the already mentioned Sobolev embedding, $\Theta=\vartheta+\Theta_0\in W^{2, d+\delta}(\Omega)\hookrightarrow W^{1,\infty}(\Omega)$.
-Note that in the case $d=3$ with \eqref{Carreau} this is enough to apply Theorem \ref{THM2} and conclude the proof, whereas for $d=2$, if we consider the Stokes problem and \eqref{Carreau2}, neglecting the convective term $(\textbf{u}\cdot\nabla)\textbf{u}$, by Theorem \ref{THM1} the proof is concluded.
+Note that in the case $d=3$ with \eqref{Carreau} this is enough to apply Theorem \ref{THM2} and conclude the proof, whereas for $d=2$, if we consider the Stokes problem and either \eqref{Carreau} or \eqref{Carreau2}, neglecting the convective term $(\textbf{u}\cdot\nabla)\textbf{u}$, by Theorem \ref{THM1} the proof follows.
 Note that, in the case of the Stokes problem also for $d=3$, we can repeat the same proof and conclude in force of Theorem \ref{THM1}, which holds also for any $p\in(3/2,2)$.
 The first part of the proof is thus concluded.

-If we consider the additional stronger hypotheses \eqref{extra2} and \eqref{extraB2}, for $d=3$ and $d=2$, respectively, we first note that $\Theta_0\in W^{3, d+\delta}(\Omega)$.
+If we consider the additional stronger hypotheses \eqref{extra2} and \eqref{extraB2}, for $d=3$ and $d=2$, respectively, we first note that $\Theta_0\in W^{3, s}(\Omega)$, with {$s=\min\{\overline{q},d+\delta\}$}.
 In the case $d=3$ we consider both the Navier-Stokes problem with the restriction $p\in(p_0,2)$ and the Stokes problem with $p\in(3/2,2)$ (with \eqref{Carreau}).
-In the case $d=2$ we consider the Stokes problem (with \eqref{Carreau2}).
-We can now apply a bootstrapping argument.
+In the case $d=2$ we consider the Stokes problem {(with either \eqref{Carreau} or \eqref{Carreau2}) with $p\in(1,2)$}.
+We can now apply a bootstrap argument.
 Indeed, again by elliptic regularity we have

-Clearly, the only new terms to be controlled are the ones related to the spatial gradients.
+{with $s=\min\{\overline{q},d+\delta\}$.} Clearly, the only new terms to be controlled are the ones related to the spatial gradients.
 We have